|Monthly Agro-Meteorology Bulletin|

 Produced: CLIMATE SECTION

-There is higher chance for above Normal rainfall to occur over the entire country during MAM season.
-With the expected above normal rainfall conditions during the MAM season, also with ENSO Neutral conditions which usually indicate a normal rainfall pattern for Belize, drought conditions will not like to enhanced over much of the country except for Inland and Northern areas.
-Thus those areas can expect to see slight to moderate meteorological drought occurring.
+The Seasonal precipitation shows that there is an equal chance for normal to below normal rainfall to prevail during the OND period.
+With the expected normal to above conditions during the OND season, also with ENSO Neutral conditions which usually indicate a normal rainfall pattern for Belize, drought conditions will likely to develop over the country during the OND period.

 Provided: By Caribbean Institute of Meteorology & Hydrology (CIMH)